September AJ Page-Quiet Beauty

 After Thanksgiving comes the “Black Friday” shopping which I don’t go out and do in the department stores anyway let alone during this time, but I do enjoy taking advantage of deals online!
 Did you shop any sales or plan to this weekend?

 Today I have a Christmas card that I’ve made for a very special individual with Down Syndrome.
 He has a very weakened immune system and is unable to go out and visit Santa like he usually does (6 times at least each year)!
-Santa is his friend and he doesn’t understand why he can’t see him and thinks he’s been “bad” this year.😥 Although he is an adult in age, he doesn’t understand with his mental handicap and his mother has asked if people would help in sending a Christmas card to him.
-Of course THIS is the reason I love making cards!
-CLICK HERE to read about the article in the newspaper if you’d like to send one to him too.
+Santa is his friend, and he doesn’t understand why he can’t see him and thinks he’s been “bad” this year. 😥 Although he is an adult in age, he doesn’t understand with his mental handicap and his mother has asked if people would help in sending a Christmas card to him.
+Of course, THIS is the reason I love making cards!
 Here’s the card I made for Danny:

 I was trying to go through all of my stamps that had a Santa and the first one that came to my mind was this older Stampin’ Up! stamp set called “Jolly Old Saint Nick” and it’s one of my favorite images for a Santa!
 I love how he’s got that “wink” going!